ordbase/generative-orc-721/diypunks/README.md

 ``` json
 ```

-Note: These inscriptions are still ordinals that you own and, thus, can sell or buy - are early misprints (or mismints) the new ultra-rares?
+Note: These (broken) inscriptions are still ordinals that you own and, thus, can sell or buy - are early misprints (or mismints) the new ultra-rares?